Teddy-Polkosnik/EG-Battle-Bots/README.md

 ## Purpose:
 The aim of this community event is to give new TA’s Prototyping experience, an opportunity to bond/get to know other TA’s, and make a pretty cool project in the process.
 There is no previous knowledge/experience required to participate although it helps to have some.
-Teams of 3-5 TA's will create a small battle bot to compete in a tournament against other teams.
+Teams of 3-5 will create a small battle bot to compete in a tournament against other teams.
 I created this idea because I like to make cool stuff.
 In reality this was inspired by Proto’s use of mini “battle bots” to demonstrate physics concepts that are relevant to MRR/LAZ Robots.

 <br>